WireGuard/wintun/README.md

 - *Adapter*: Adapter handle obtained with WintunOpenAdapter or WintunCreateAdapter
 - *Luid*: Pointer to LUID to receive adapter LUID.

-#### WintunGetAdapterName()

-`BOOL WintunGetAdapterName (WINTUN_ADAPTER_HANDLE Adapter, WCHAR * Name)`

-Returns the name of the Wintun adapter.

-**Parameters**

-- *Adapter*: Adapter handle obtained with WintunOpenAdapter or WintunCreateAdapter
-- *Name*: Pointer to a string to receive adapter name

-**Returns**

-If the function succeeds, the return value is nonzero.
-If the function fails, the return value is zero.
-To get extended error information, call GetLastError.

-#### WintunSetAdapterName()

-`BOOL WintunSetAdapterName (WINTUN_ADAPTER_HANDLE Adapter, const WCHAR * Name)`

-Sets name of the Wintun adapter.

-**Parameters**

-- *Adapter*: Adapter handle obtained with WintunOpenAdapter or WintunCreateAdapter
-- *Name*: Adapter name.
-Zero-terminated string of up to MAX\_ADAPTER\_NAME-1 characters.

-**Returns**

-If the function succeeds, the return value is nonzero.
-If the function fails, the return value is zero.
-To get extended error information, call GetLastError.

 #### WintunGetRunningDriverVersion()